Packages and dependencies

 The menu displays a curated list of packages that you can install to your project.

-You can search for a package, select a specific version in the Version column, and toggle on the Install option.
+You can search for a package by name or filter by provider, and toggle on the Install option.
 The package's resources will then be available to use in your project.

 To view the full list of packages and their descriptions, refer to the Package Hub - a registry for dbt packages, maintained by the dbt Community: Package Hub.